UPCE 2020 – The Measurement of Creativity: Theory and Practice

 Conference date: March 13th, 2020

-Place: Boothzaal, University library, Utrecht University, Utrecht, the Netherlands.
+Place: Boothzaal, University library, Utrecht University, Utrecht, the Netherlands (For accessibility and parking, check here).

 Please click here to register for the conference.